MoU Signed To Set Up Pakistan-Egypt Joint Working Group On Trade - UrduPoint

 MoU Signed To Set Up Pakistan-Egypt Joint Working Group On Trade

+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Oct, 2019 ):Ministry of Commerce and Egyptian Commercial Service signed a Memorandum of Understanding (MOU) for establishment of Pakistan-Egypt Joint Working Group (JWG) on trade.

-First meeting of the JWG on Trade was held on the sidelines of the Pakistan-Egypt Trade Conference organised by Ministry of Commerce and Textile here on Wednesday.
+First meeting of the JWG on Trade was held on the sidelines of the Pakistan-Egypt Trade Conference organised by Ministry of Commerce and Textile here.

-It was the first of a series of such conferences planned with African countries under the 'Look Africa Policy' Initiative of Ministry of Commerce.
+It was the first of a series of such conferences planned with African countries under the 'Look Africa Policy' Initiative of Ministry of Commerce, said a statement issued here on Thursday.

-A high level delegation comprising of officials and businessmen from Egypt, led by First Undersecretary of Egyptian Commercial Service, and Ministry of Trade and Industry of Egypt, Ahmed Anter, visited Islamabad to attend the conference.
+A high-level delegation comprising officials and businessmen from Egypt, led by First Undersecretary of Egyptian Commercial Service and Ministry of Trade and Industry Ahmed Anter, visited Islamabad to attend the conference.

 Talking to the Egyptian delegation, Adviser to the Prime Minister on Commerce, Textile, Industries and Production and Investment Abdul Razak Dawood, appreciated the warm, historic and brotherly relations between the two countries and expressed the desire to make the trade relations commensurate with the political relations.